 When on, the audio clip will have a wave representation of the audio data as well as a filename.
 Otherwise they just have the clip filename.

-When this feature is on, dragging the beginning of one clip near to the end of another will result in the end of the first clip snapping into place to be perfectly aligned with the beginning of the first.
-As you move the two ends near each other, as soon as they get within a certain small distance, they snap together so there is no space and no overlap.
-Importantly this occurs even if the clips are in different tracks in the timeline.
+When this feature is on, dragging the beginning of one clip near to the end of another will result in the end of the first clip snapping into place to be perfectly aligned with the beginning of the second clip.
+As you move the two ends near to each other, as soon as they get within a certain small distance, they snap together so there is no space and no overlap.
+Note that this occurs even if the clips are on different tracks in the timeline.

 Clips will also snap to the cursor position, markers and guides.

 This is available on the .menu under

 Mark In and Out points in the Project Monitor, then choose Ctrl-X).
 Kdenlive deletes all footage between the In and Out points in unlocked tracks, slides everything else back to fill the gap, and puts the playhead on the In point.(or